 - Changing the flooring

 Outwardly, condos and apartments can appear very similar.
-The difference between a condo and an apartment is how they are owned and managed:
+However, the difference between a condo and an apartment is how they are owned and managed:

-- Condos are sold to individuals who have complete ownership of their condo units, and the condo complex is overseen by the HOA.
+- Condos are sold to individuals who have complete ownership of their condo units; the entire condo complex is overseen by the HOA.

-Townhome and condo owners alike pay monthly fees toward general maintenance and upkeep of common areas, and they have ownership over their personal housing units.
-The distinction between a townhome versus a condo lies in the boundaries of ownership.
+Townhome and condo owners both have ownership over their personal housing units, and they both pay monthly fees toward general maintenance and upkeep of common areas.
+The distinction between a townhome and a condo lies in the boundaries of ownership.

-As we explained, a condo owner can expect to have ownership over the elements that are found solely within the interior walls of their unit.
+As previously explained, a condo ownercan expect to have ownership over the elements that are found solely within the interior walls of their unit.